jomisica/lxd-kube/README.md

 You can create a new key pair and place it in the same location with the same name.

-## List of projects

-The 'cluster-config-data.csv' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
-This same file is used when we want to destroy projects.
-It is a CSV file that uses a comma as a separator.
-All lines must end with a comma.
-Each row must have nine columns.

-The following list of projects is provided for your reference, but you should modify it to meet your specific requirements.
-We will attempt to explain each column as clearly as possible, helping you understand your role in creating clusters.
+## Configuration Files

+The files describing Kubernetes containers and nodes are stored in the project's 'config' directory.
+Within this directory, there is a file named 'default.csv.'
+This file is used by the script as a list of LXC containers and Kubernetes nodes that can be created or destroyed.

+The fundamental idea behind this project is to enable the configuration of multiple projects and facilitate the creation or removal of the projects or specific project lists as needed.

+To achieve this, the script allows you to specify, via a parameter, which file to use.
+These files should be located in the 'config' folder.
+Here is where we create files that contain lists of the LXD containers and Kubernetes nodes we require.
+You can generate as many files as necessary for your projects.
+[Ver como usar](#Verify Configuration File)

+See how to use

+These files use a CSV format and employ a comma as a separator.
+Every line should conclude with a comma, and each row should contain nine columns.

+Below is an example of a file containing nine LXD containers, organized into three Kubernetes clusters, with three containers within each Kubernetes cluster.

 | LXD_PROJECT    | LXD_PROFILE     | LXD_CONTAINER_NAME/HOSTNAME | LXC_CONTAINER_IMAGE | K8S_TYPE | K8S_API_ENDPOINT_DOMAIN            | K8S_CLUSTER_NAME | K8S_POD_SUBNET | K8S_VERSION |
 | --------------- | --------------- | ---------------------------- | ------------------- | -------- | ---------------------------- | ---------------- | -------------- | ----------- |